 - Statements you voluntarily give can still be used against you

-- You must clearly invoke your right to remain silent
+- You should clearly invoke your right to remain silent if you want questioning to stop

 What Happens If You Talk to Police Without a Lawyer?